herpiko/humans-and-the-land-ID-subtitle/README.md

-# Human and The Land
+# Humans and The Land

 The subtitle made with [https://github.com/otsaloma/gaupol](https://github.com/otsaloma/gaupol).